They say…

 Atlantic, a brewery specialising in organic Real Ale in a Bottle located near Newquay on the coast of the eponymous ocean, is one of the most recent startups, dating from 2005.
 Judging by the two excellent beers I tasted for this piece, it should have a great future.

-Remarkably, grows its own hops and also produces special malts as well as and bottling in-house – a level of vertical integration that was common in pre-industrial but is very rare now.
+Remarkably, grows its own hops and also produces special malts as well as and bottling in-house – a level of vertical integration that was common in pre-industrial days but is very rare now.

-’s cottage industry status was confirmed when I phoned and was told brewer Stuart Thomson couldn’t speak to me as he was literally in the mash tun.
+’s cottage industry status was confirmed when I phoned and was told brewer Stuart Thomson couldn’t speak to me as he was literally in the tun.
 I assume it was empty at the time and this wasn’t some experiment with unusual adjuncts!

 All the beers are packaged in 330ml clear glass bottles – elegant but looking worryingly like alcopops.
 Anyone expecting from its name that Blue might also resemble some of the sillier alcopops in colour will be reassured to know it’s actually a sensible dark ruby brown, and pours with a fine yellowish head.